ToofastTurnip/WeatherDemo/README.md

 # WeatherDemo
-A simple weather app made by following along at https://www.youtube.com/watch?v=qs2n_poLarc
+A simple weather app made to practice with Ionic.